 The Deccan style developed with the fusion of the Tughlaq style from the north and the Iranian style.

-The development of the architectural style here coincides with the shifting of the kingdom’s capital from Gulbarga (1347) to Bidar (1425) and eventually to Golconda (1512).
+The architectural style growth here correlates with the move of the capital of the kingdom from Gulbarga (1347) to Bidar (1425) and finally to Golconda (1512).

-In the first phase in Gulbarga, the architectural style is representative of a distinctive Islamic architecture that followed the Tughlaq style.
+During Gulbarga’s first step, the architectural style represents a distinctive Islamic architecture that followed the Tughlaq style.

-The distinctive style is best illustrated using the architectural forms in the city of Hampi.
+The distinctive style is best demonstrated using Hampi’s architectural forms.

-Besides palaces and temples, the city also had an extensive network of waterworks and public buildings such as the elephant stables and the Lotus Mahal.
+The city also had an extensive network of waterworks and public buildings, such as the elephant stables and the Lotus Mahal, besides palaces and temples.

 The shrines on Hemakuta hill, Virupaksha temple, and the Hazara Rama temple are examples of Vijayanagara temple architecture.

 The Mughal Emperor Akbar initiated the grand projects that symbolize this period.

 Among the early structures of this period are the two mosques built by Babur at Sambhal and Panipat in 1526.